Disease Guide ·Progressive Retinal Atrophy ·2026

 1Can PRA in cats be treated or cured?

-No — there is currently no treatment, surgery, or medication that can stop, slow, or reverse progressive retinal atrophy in cats.
-Gene therapy research is ongoing but not yet available for clinical use.
-The retinal cells cannot regenerate once they're lost.
-The focus is entirely on adapting your cat's environment to help them live comfortably with decreasing and eventually absent vision.
+No - no treatment, surgery, or medication can stop PRA.
+Gene therapy research is ongoing but not yet available clinically.
+Retinal cells cannot regenerate once lost.
+Focus is entirely on adapting the home environment for declining and eventual blindness.

 2How quickly does a cat go blind from PRA?

-The timeline varies significantly by breed and specific genetic mutation.
-In Abyssinians with the rdAc mutation, vision loss typically progresses over 2-5 years, with complete blindness by age 5-7.
-Some cats lose vision more slowly over many years.
-The early stage — night blindness — can last months to years before daytime vision is noticeably affected.
-Each case progresses at its own pace.
+Timeline varies by breed and mutation.
+In Abyssinians (rdAc mutation), vision loss typically progresses over 2-5 years with complete blindness by age 5-7.
+Early night blindness can last months to years before daytime vision fails.
+Each cat progresses at its own pace.

 3What are the first signs of PRA in cats?